amanjeev/cargo-lw/README.md

-# cargo-what
+# cargo-lw

-what what what!
+Mostly, playing  with the cargo metadata API.

-list the members of your workspace. you need it. lol!
+List the members of your workspace.
+You need it.
+LOL!